delange/cosmosdb-spatial-query-perf/AzureDataFactory/README.md

+# Azure Data Factory pipelines

+Three pipelines are given:
+- main-pipe (for both experiments and common usage)
+- ingest to Cosmos DB from unzip (for common usage)
+- ingest to Cosmos DB from split (for experiments)

+## main-pipe

+## ingest to Cosmos DB from unzip

+## ingest to Cosmos DB from split

 # ADF implementation for loading geojson

 This folder contains an ADF-only implementation for loading featurs from a geojson file into CosmosDB.
 The geojson is split into individual features by a copy activity, and loaded as one feature per document.